rthuffman/WFGY/ProblemMap/Atlas/atlas-negative-space-report-v1.md

 ### Rule 1

-Do not treat visibility as promotion.
+# Do not treat visibility as promotion

 A visible branch is not automatically a frozen node.

+---

 ### Rule 2

-Do not treat usefulness as closure.
+# Do not treat usefulness as closure

 A useful explanation line is not automatically a high-confidence frozen structural relation.

+---

 ### Rule 3

-Do not treat bridge evidence as universal completion.
+# Do not treat bridge evidence as universal completion

 A successful bridge module is not proof of final total coverage.

+---

 ### Rule 4

-Do not treat patchability as instability.
+# Do not treat patchability as instability

 A patchable edge does not imply an unstable core.

+---

 ### Rule 5

-Do not simplify away the edge just to make presentation easier.
+# Do not simplify away the edge just to make presentation easier

 If a region is genuinely open, say so.